ChrisMayor/SSISlibphonenumber/README.md

 * Create/Open data flow
 * Drag SSIS libphonenumber shape from toolbox to data flow
 * Connect input and output
-* Use UI of shape for configuration
+* Use UI of shape for configuration (double-click on shape)
 * Run

 ## Licenses: